 Remdesivir (Veklury) is an antiviral medication that treats several viral infections, including COVID-19.
-However, the research is inconclusive about its effect on kidney health.
+It may affect kidney health.

 Some experts believe that remdesivir is generally safe and effective, while others recommend against using it to treat COVID-19 due to the risk of kidney injury.